timurrrr/RaceChronoDiyBleDevice/README.md

 SCK | SCK
 INT | Currently unused, may use 9 in the future

-Optional Connections with 12V to 5V stepdown
+Connections with 12V to 5V stepdown
 Stepdown pin | Microcontroller pin | OBD pin
 ------- | ------------------ | --------
 VIN | - | 16